Golf Left Hand Release Drill for Effortless, Penetrating Shots

 Now I'm going to show you the drill.
 As I come down and get my impact alignments, now my hand is going to feel like it basically stops moving - this is a drill.
 My hand feels like it stops moving and I let the club release.

 Now you'll see that the club head and butt of the club are in alignment, and the club is released.
 There's no effort, on my part, to do this.
 My hands are soft.
-I'm just letting the club take over and release at this point, while keeping my left wrist flat.
+I'm just letting the club take over and release at this point, while keeping my lead wrist flat.
 I'll show you face-on in just a second.

 Impact alignmentsImpact alignments